AmazeeLabs/subscriptions/README.txt

 -------

 For standard Subscriptions functionality you need to enable the following modules:
  * Subscriptions UI
-* Subscriptions Mail (requires Mail Editor, http://drupal.org/project/mail_edit)
+ * Subscriptions Mail
  * Content Subscriptions
  * Taxonomy Subscriptions (e.g. forums!)

+Mail Editor (http://drupal.org/project/mail_edit) allows you to customize the notification messages sent by Subscriptions Mail.

 SMTP Authentication (http://drupal.org/project/smtp) may be useful for sending out emails, if your provider imposes limits on what you can do with PHP mail.